airnub/speckit-internal/README.md

 > speckit frameworks list
 > ```

 Classic keeps things lightweight with no external framework dependencies.
-Secure enables hardened scaffolds and standards enforcement; pass `--mode secure` whenever you need the guardrails.
+Secure enables hardened scaffolds and standards enforcement; `--mode secure` now prints the equivalent `--frameworks iso27001,soc2,gdpr` hint so you can tweak the bundle explicitly when needed.

 ### Framework statuses (GA vs Experimental)